Golden Driller: Branding

-On May 20, 2020, as part of Tulsa's bid for Gigafactory 5 construction by Tesla, Inc., the original "Tulsa" on the statue's belt buckle was replaced by the world "Tesla," to create a caricature of Elon Musk.
+On May 20, 2020, as part of Tulsa's bid for Gigafactory 5 construction by Tesla, Inc., the original "Tulsa" on the statue's belt buckle was replaced by the word "Tesla," to create a caricature of Elon Musk.
 This was the first time wrap advertising had been applied to the driller's face.

+Homage

+A free-fall drop ride in Fraispertuis City amusement park in France is named Golden Driller, and uses a smaller replica of the statue as part of the decor around the ride.